About the Brown Chair in English Literacy

 Eric Darnell Pritchard

-Eric Darnell Pritchard (they/them) is an award-winning writer, cultural critic, and Brown Chair in English Literacy and Associate Professor of English at the University of Arkansas.
+Eric Darnell Pritchard (they/them) is an award-winning writer, cultural critic, Brown Chair in English Literacy, Founding Director of the Community Literacies Collaboratory, and Associate Professor of English at the University of Arkansas.
 They are also on the faculty of the Bread Loaf School of English at Middlebury College.
 They earned their BA in English-Liberal Arts (magna cum laude) from Lincoln University, the nation’s oldest historically Black college and university (HBCU).
 They also earned an MA in Afro-American Studies and a PhD in English (with distinction) from the University of Wisconsin – Madison.

 Eric’s research and teaching focuses on the intersections of race, queerness, sexuality, gender and class with historical and contemporary literacy, literary, and rhetorical practices, as well as fashion, beauty, and popular culture.